The People

 LeAnne Kline Christiansen

 LeAnne is the director of South Gate Creative Writing School.
 She attended Pennsylvania State University where she earned her BA: Communications and MFA (Magna Cum Laude): Creative Writing.
-She has published short stories and poetry, and is currently working on multiple book projects.
+She has published short stories and poetry, and is currently working on a zombie screenplay, a magical realism novel, and a workbook for teachers, as well as developing a course on how to write a novel for Teachable.com.
 LeAnne has worked in Los Angeles in the film and music industries, in production, a motion picture literary department, and advertising and marketing.
 She teaches Romance, Mystery & Crime, Fairy Tales, Business, Academic Writing, Bullies, Bitches & Bastards, Writing Monsters, Screenwriting, and more.
+She has won awards for her screenwriting, poetry, and was awarded a writing residency at La Maison de Beaumont.

 Sascha Christensen